 Tuberculosis is caused by Mycobacterium spp. in the family Mycobacteriaceae.
-They are nonmotile, non-spore forming, weakly Gram-positive, acid fast, facultative intracellular bacteria.
+They are non-motile, non-spore forming, weakly Gram-positive, acid fast, facultative intracellular bacteria.
 Those species pathogenic for humans and animals belong to the slow-growing group (Gibson 1998; Good & Shinnick 1998) and are referred to as the Mycobacterium tuberculosis complex.
 Members of the M. tuberculosis complex include: M. africanum, M. bovis, M. canettii, M. caprae, M. microti, M. orygis, M. pinnipedii and M. tuberculosis.
 The two most common causes of tuberculosis in non-human primates are M. tuberculosis - accounting for the majority of cases - and M. bovis (King 1993; McClure 1980; Montali, Mikota & Cheng 2001).
+This risk review will deal with tuberculosis caused by M. bovis and M. tuberculosis.

-Humans are the natural host for M. tuberculosis and cattle are the natural host for M. bovis.
-M. tuberculosis has also been identified in elephants, non-domesticated ungulates, carnivores, marine mammals and psittacine birds (Montali, Mikota & Cheng 2001).
+Humans are the natural host for M. tuberculosis and cattle are the natural host for M. bovis ('bovine tuberculosis').
+M. tuberculosis has also been identified in elephants, non-human primates, non-domesticated ungulates, carnivores and psittacine birds (Montali, Mikota & Cheng 2001).
 Many cloven hoofed species have established natural infections with M. bovis.
 In the wild, the badger in the United Kingdom and Australian brush tail possum in New Zealand have also established reservoir infections (Radostits et al. 2007).
 Tuberculosis (M. bovis and M. tuberculosis) occurs in all non-human primate species, but susceptibility varies.
 Young macaques are the most susceptible and New World monkeys the least (Simmons & Gibson 2012).
+Tuberculosis 'infection' includes any animals harbouring the mycobacterium in their body regardless of whether or not they display clinical signs.